 The survey is run by the Institute for Positive Psychology and Education, ACU.
-Lead by Professor Herb Marsh from ACU and Professor Philip Riley from Deakin University.
+Lead by Professor Herb Marsh, Dr Theresa Dicke and Dr Paul Kidson from ACU.
 The survey is conducted independently of all employers groups, professional associations and unions.
 It has full ethics approval and adheres to all University guidelines.

 The information we collect will be used to inform policy makers about real costs and benefits of being in teaching & leadership roles.
 We hope to help change governmental and training policies to better support teachers & principals.

 Yes.
 As soon as you submit your survey you are automatically directed to your own wellbeing report.
 There you can see how you are going compared to other principals and compared to the general population.
 We've had great feedback about the report and we hope you find it useful.
 Please note that when you complete the survey you will be asked to choose a unique password that will always allow you to login and access your report.
 Your "confirmation of submission" email will contain the link to access the report tool as well as your username and password.
 Do save it!